 Historically, regas plant grew big so as to reduce cost of regasification handling massive quantity of LNG.
 To remain a competitive solution, simpler processes have been used most of the time inspired by air industry player in their design (i.e. air vaporizers).
 This has been also possible because the footprints of small case vaporizer are acceptable for the volume of LNG handled (footprint of 0.1MTPA is equal to 1000m², where one conventional vaporizer presents a footprint below 50m² and can deliver up to 1.5MTPA).

-Specific features of a small regas plant:
+Specific features of a small regas plant

 Very often, these installations are unmanned.
 In the few cases where they are manned, the personnel is reduced to the minimum and they just show up for maintenance or unloading operation (where in some terminal personnel can reach 200 people).